Joyce Smith has been an ambassador for her historic neighborhood of East Parkside since 2009.

 They are working with their Councilperson to induct the Viola Street Community Garden into the Neighborhood Gardens Trust.

 Joyce’s passion and commitment to community development go beyond helping those on Viola Street.
-Joyce knew she had tools and knowledge that could positively impact her fellow Parkside neighbors.
-So she, along with 14 other community leaders, formed Centennial Parkside CDC.
+Joyce knew she had tools and knowledge that could positively impact her fellow Parkside neighbors, so she joined the 10-member board of the Centennial Parkside CDC.

 Joyce is currently the Vice President and serves on the Board’s zoning committee and as Chair of the Community Development Committee.

-The new CDC will be moving its headquarter to the historic Letitia House, which is located across Girard Avenue from the Philadelphia Zoo in Fairmont Park.
+The new CDC has moved its headquarters to the historic Letitia House, which is located across Girard Avenue from the Philadelphia Zoo in Fairmont Park.

 With two positions in two different community organizations, Joyce has double the amount of work, but she also has a unique opportunity.
 She can, and has served as an ambassador which both organizations can use to collaborate on community projects.